salt26/rpsbrawl/README.md

   request: "join",
   response: "error",
   type: "message",
-  message: "You are already in the other room"
+  message: "You are already in a room"
 }
 ```